Soundmatters/AudioPreservationReformattingStationAndWorkflow/Audio Reformatting Workstation Overview 13nov2017.md

 The followng settings, and the quality assurance checklist, are for the Studer a80RC, s/n 5175

-* Default deck settings
+Open-reel deck default deck settings

-1. VU panel: Channel 1 REPROD switch in the IN position
+>1.
+VU panel: Channel 1 REPROD switch in the IN position
-1. VU panel: Channel 2 REPROD switch in the IN position
+>1.
+VU panel: Channel 2 REPROD switch in the IN position
-1. VU panel: monitor section REPRO/INPUT switch in the REPRO poition.
+>1.
+VU panel: monitor section REPRO/INPUT switch in the REPRO poition.

-* Deck settings to be alligned with the media
+Open-reel deck settings to be alligned with the media

-1. VU panel: Channel 1 UNCAL switch in the ON position (in) and aligned with the source
+>1.
+VU panel: Channel 1 UNCAL switch in the ON position (in) and aligned with the source
-1. VU panel: Channel 2 UNCAL switch in the ON position (in) and aligned with the source
+>1.
+VU panel: Channel 2 UNCAL switch in the ON position (in) and aligned with the source
-1. VU panel: Monitor section (right side of the VU panel) CH1/CH1-2/CH2 switches aligned with the source.
+>1.
+VU panel: Monitor section (right side of the VU panel) CH1/CH1-2/CH2 switches aligned with the source.
-1. Transport panel: SPEED switch (OFF-7 1/2-15) aligned with source.
+>1.
+Transport panel: SPEED switch (OFF-7 1/2-15) aligned with source.
-1. Transport panel: Press 0 to to zero-out the counter before the start of playback for each side of a reel to align with the source.
+>1.
+Transport panel: Press 0 to to zero-out the counter before the start of playback for each side of a reel to align with the source.
-2. Transport panel: Align Reproduce Head AZIMUTH SCREW with the source
+>2.
+Transport panel: Align Reproduce Head AZIMUTH SCREW with the source

-* Deck quality assurance checklist for the Studer a80RC
+Quality assurance checklist for the Studer a80RC

-1. clean the erase, record, and reproduce heads, the capstan, the stationary posts, and roller guides with anhydrous isopropyl alcohol
+>1. clean the erase, record, and reproduce heads, the capstan, the stationary posts, and roller guides with anhydrous isopropyl alcohol
-1. clean the pinch roller with rubber cleaner
+>1. clean the pinch roller with rubber cleaner
-1. dust the transport with compressed air
+>1. dust the transport with compressed air
-1. degause the erase, record, and reproduce heads, the capstan, the stationary posts, and roller guides
+>1. degause the erase, record, and reproduce heads, the capstan, the stationary posts, and roller guides
-1. align the deck and confirm its functionality with a reference tape
+>1. align the deck and confirm its functionality with a reference tape

 ### Cassette deck